binarybottle/engram/README.md

 Engram is a family of keyboard layouts optimized for comfortable and efficient touch typing in different languages, created by [Arno Klein](https://arnoklein.info).
 You can use the [open-source software](https://github.com/binarybottle/optimize-layouts) to create new key layouts optimized for different languages.

-An article is currently under review that describes the Engram approach to optimizing keyboard layouts, based on language-dependent n-gram frequencies and language-independent typing preferences, using multi-objective optimization informed by crowdsourced typing data.
+A manuscript has been accepted for publication that describes the Engram approach to optimizing keyboard layouts, based on language-dependent n-gram frequencies and language-independent typing preferences, using multi-objective optimization informed by crowdsourced typing data.
 Letters are optimally arranged according to ergonomics factors that promote reduction of lateral finger movements and more efficient typing of high-frequency letter pairs.
 The most common punctuation marks are logically grouped together in the middle columns and numbers are paired with mathematical and logic symbols.

 ## Current layouts